adamhgriffith-uofu/fabric-testbed-api/README.md

 Follow the prompts to complete the SSH key generation.

-Finally Jupyter in your web browser by clicking one of the URLs indicated in the console, e.g. [http://127.0.0.1:8888/?token=horklesnorkle](http://127.0.0.1:8888/?token=horklesnorkle).
+Finally, open Jupyter in your web browser by clicking one of the URLs indicated in the console, e.g. [http://127.0.0.1:8888/?token=horklesnorkle](http://127.0.0.1:8888/?token=horklesnorkle).

 ## Next Steps